What's the timetable?

 How will the project be monitored?

 Monitoring is an important component of the Project.
-Monitoring data
+Monitoring data will be evaluated

 Monitoring before, during and after installation of the various stages would allow